-The best SAD lamps of 2021
+The best SAD lamps of 2021 | CNN Underscored

 Runner-up: Circadian Optics Lampu ($59.99; amazon.com)

 For $10 less than the overall winner, you can snag the Circadian Optics Lampu.
 Even in the box, from the very beginning we had a hunch we were going to love this light.
-The packaging was thoughtful, the design well beyond necessity, which gave us hope that more attention to detail was to come.
+The packaging was thoughtful and the design well beyond necessity, which gave us hope that more attention to detail was to come.
 Turns out we were right.
-It’s got looks, it produces brilliant light, it’s easy to move around the home or office, and it won’t break easily if dropped.
+It’s got looks, it produces brilliant light, it’s easy to move around the home or office and it won’t break easily if dropped.

-Lampu is more of a modernist sculpture than other lamps that we tested, which makes it both simple and a conversation piece.
+Lampu is more of a modernist sculpture than other lamps we tested, which makes it both simple and a conversation piece.
 Its circular shape also seems to benefit its durability, because when we conducted the drop test its lack of corners to shatter helped it immensely.
 After multiple drops, the Lampu still looked and functioned as new.
-The construction overall feels very solid with all its components tightly connected with no jiggling or rattling.
+The construction overall feels very solid, with all its components tightly connected with no jiggling or rattling.
 It got the highest score for the drop test of any lamp we tested, though it is weighty enough that it won’t knock over easily.
 After much twisting and testing, none of its parts showed signs of loosening.
-The cord is also much longer than the winner’s — 7 feet 4 inches vs 5 feet 10 inches.
+The cord is also much longer than the winner’s — 7 feet 4 inches versus 5 feet 10 inches.
 The Lampu has a slightly smaller light-surface area than the Happy Light Luxe — 38.5 square inches for Lampu and 54 square inches for the Happy Light Luxe.
 Something about its round shape, though, made it feel more like the sun and more cozy than the Happy Light Luxe, which seemed more utilitarian with its rectangular shape and stand.

-There are several reasons why this lamp didn’t snag our winning spot, however, the biggest being its lack of settings.
-The Lampu only has three brightness levels that you access by tapping the button one, two or three times.
+There are several reasons why this lamp didn’t snag our winning spot; however, the biggest is its lack of settings.
+The Lampu has only three brightness levels that you access by tapping the button one, two or three times.
 The single button’s placement is also not ideal: It’s on the back of the lamp, so until you have become one with your lamp and know exactly where it is — you can’t feel it because it’s purely touch, not a switch — you will have to pick it up and look for it or feel around until something happens.
 We found feeling around to be annoying and just picked it up each time, which, admittedly, is also annoying, but faster and less awkward.

-It doesn’t have a timer, which means that you’ll have to set your phone or something else to know when to shut it off.
+It doesn’t have a timer, which means you’ll have to set your phone or something else to know when to shut it off.
 It doesn’t have color temperature adjustment either, so you’re stuck with the standard cool shine.
 Also, its glassy face does look shiny and slick, but it can reflect other light sources in the room and cause a slight glare.
 Speaking of the design, although it looks like something out of “2001: A Space Odyssey” and we appreciated that, it may not work with more traditional decor.
-A wall mount option is not included, but for what it lacks in extra features, it makes up for with quality construction and thoughtful design — other than that button on the back.
+A wall-mount option is not included, but for what it lacks in extra features it makes up for with quality construction and thoughtful design — other than that button on the back.

-If you’re looking for a well designed, simple light therapy lamp that is built to last and will fit on almost any desk, nightstand or other surface, this is the right choice for you.
+If you’re looking for a well-designed, simple light therapy lamp that’s built to last and will fit on almost any desk, nightstand or other surface, this is the right choice for you.

 Best travel light therapy lamp: Circadian Optics Lumos 2.0 Light Therapy Lamp ($39.99; amazon.com)

-If hopping one planes to different time zones or heading further north or south regularly are part of your routine, then the Circadian Optics Lumos 2.0 is the right SAD lamp for you.
+If hopping one planes to different time zones or heading farther north or south regularly are part of your routine, then the Circadian Optics Lumos 2. is the right SAD lamp for you.
 It folds up in such a fun, swivelly way and emits a surprising amount of light for such a small light-surface area of 9 square inches.
-The folding could be seen as an issue if the parts were janky in any way, but this lean, mean light therapy machine swivels into uncountable positions so that you can get your shot of 10K LUX in almost any scenario.
+The folding could be seen as an issue if the parts were janky in any way, but this lean, mean light therapy machine swivels into uncountable positions so that you can get your shot of 10K lux in almost any scenario.

 The swivel is a nice feature that lets you point the light at exactly the right angle.
 Folded up, the Lumos measures a petite 14 by 2.5 by 1.25 inches, so you can take it with you almost anywhere in your work bag or carry-on suitcase.
 This long, tall light is also wall mountable, which makes it ready to work in any situation where space is at a premium.
-Another thing that we really like about both Circadian Optics lamps is the organized, well-designed and simple-to-open packaging.
+Another thing we really like about both Circadian Optics lamps is the organized, well-designed and simple-to-open packaging.
 When it came time to the drop test, this little guy took a licking and kept on ticking.
 We thought the slender design would cause it to break apart when knocked off of a counter onto a wood floor, but it survived all of the drop tests completely unscathed.

 Although the light is bright and can be swiveled for maximum benefit, the light doesn’t provide a true sunshine experience because of the small surface area, which is why it didn’t take top honors.
 This lamp also doesn’t have a timer or any other setting beyond the three light brightness settings.
 The single button is placed right on the front so it’s easy to find and tap once, twice or three times to achieve your preferred brightness, but of the three settings, it seemed like only the brightest could be considered competitive with the other lamps.
 We tested this on a particularly dark and groggy winter New York City morning and the highest setting was the only one to break through the gray overcast natural light that came in through the window.

-The Lumos comes with an attachable foot for using on a desktop rather than wall mounting for added versatility, but comes across like a bit of an afterthought.
+The Lumos comes with an attachable foot for using on a desktop rather than wall mounting for added versatility, but it comes across like a bit of an afterthought.
 This lamp is very lightweight and somewhat unstable on a crowded desk.
 We’d like to see the base more weighted for maximum stability.
-The plastic of the base is sturdy, but a non-slip bottom would also be an improvement.
+The plastic of the base is sturdy, but a nonslip bottom would also be an improvement.
 As it is, it’s pretty easy to knock over.
 Even just pushing the button on the front caused it to push back and wobble.

-Still, this is a great light therapy lamp that is durable, easy to use and makes a solid travel buddy.
+Still, this is a great light therapy lamp that’s durable and easy to use, and makes for a solid travel buddy.

 Everything you need to know about SAD lamps

 Before committing to purchasing one of these lights you may be asking, “What is SAD, anyway?”
-Seasonal affective disorder is basically defined as a bout of depression during the same timeframe each year for at least two years in a row, followed by remission during the remaining months, according to the American Psychiatric Association.
+Seasonal affective disorder is basically defined as a bout of depression during the same time frame each year for at least two years in a row, followed by remission during the remaining months, according to the American Psychiatric Association.
 Women and people who live in areas that see less daylight in the winter months seem to be more affected than others, according to the National Institutes of Health.

-If that sounds anything like you, the next logical question may be, “Can a SAD lamp help?”
+If that sounds anything like you, the next logical question may be “Can a SAD lamp help?”
 Since 1984 when it was first researched, bright light therapy (BLT) has proven to improve those winter doldrums again and again.
 Enter the SAD lamp.
 Scientists have started zeroing in on exactly what kind of light, when to use it and how much light will do the trick best.
-The two key things that have been identified in order to get the best results are 10K LUX brightness and UV filtered light.
+The two key things that have been identified in order to get the best results are 10K lux brightness and UV filtered light.
 In general, the light should be 16 to 24 inches from your face and point toward your eyes from the side and at an angle of about 45 degrees, or halfway between your nose and your shoulder.
 Never look directly at the light.
 (You wouldn’t look at the sun, would you?
 That’s basically what this is mimicking.)
-Thirty minutes at 10K LUX first thing in the morning (generally recommended to occur before 8 a.m.) is the equivalent of one hour of sunrise.
+Thirty minutes at 10K lux first thing in the morning (generally recommended to occur before 8 a.m.) is the equivalent of one hour of sunrise.
 See the lamp’s instructions for its specific recommendations.

 Before adding a SAD lamp to your morning routine, speak with your doctor.
 Certain supplements, lifestyles and medical conditions have shown to reduce or negatively impact the use of light therapy.
-Even with a doctor’s approval, it is recommended to test your personal reaction to the light by setting it about 18 inches from your face at an indirect angle (ideally 45 degrees from your forward glance) for about 10 minutes.
+Even with a doctor’s approval, it’s recommended to test your personal reaction to the light by setting it about 18 inches from your face at an indirect angle (ideally 45 degrees from your forward glance) for about 10 minutes.
 If you feel dizzy, get a headache or experience any other odd symptoms, a SAD lamp, sadly, may not be for you.

 How we tested

-To make sure that we truly found the best light therapy lamp, we spent weeks testing.
+To make sure we truly found the best light therapy lamp, we spent weeks testing.
 We compared performance, build, features, warranty — all by the same criteria.
 We took notes on how each handled, from unboxing to falling off of a desk onto a hard floor.

 As much of the United States is in the danger zone and experiencing those darker months right now while testing, it made for a perfect scenario to test the brightness options and overall light experience.
 Our home office was overloaded with boxes and cables, but it quickly became clear which were the front runners and which just didn’t have what it takes to edge out the competition.
 Lining them all up and testing them enables us to identify differences you wouldn’t otherwise notice when using one lamp at a time.
 Subtle differences in things like brightness and light experience became obvious, while important features like a timer and desk footprint emerged as stark points of differentiation.

-All of the lamps that we tested met the 10K LUX light therapy brightness recommendation, but from there they each provided their own unique experience.
+All of the lamps we tested met the 10K lux light therapy brightness recommendation, but from there they each provided their own unique experience.
 From packaging to customizing the light’s angle, brightness and color temperature, we ran each light through the paces to see which rose to the top — more details on exactly how we tested and scored can be found below.
 Lamps with larger surface areas did produce a more enveloping light that felt less pointy (is that a technical term?
 No, but you know what we mean) than the smaller lights, but their bulkiness along with other factors made them less appealing overall.
-Most of the lamps that we tested didn’t have timers, which we thought was odd considering there is a fairly standard recommended time limit for exposure to a light therapy lamp of 20 to 60 minutes.
+Most of the lamps we tested didn’t have timers, which we thought was odd considering there’s a fairly standard recommended time limit for exposure to a light therapy lamp of 20 to 60 minutes.
 It’s not too much extra work, however, to use an egg timer or the timer on a phone.
 Our three winners scored high marks in the usefulness of their various light settings and controls as well as their mobility.

 This is how we tested each lamp to determine our winners: